markbefeld/BrainTumorDetector/README.md

 These files were visually inspected and then preprocessed for use in the CNN by cropping them to be homogenius and broken into matrices.

 ## Modeling
 A CNN was used with relu activation and sigmoid output layers.
-Epochs and batch sized were tweaked.
+Epochs and batch sizes were tweaked.
 A callback was coded to ensure early stopping when the validation loss stagnated.

 ## Results